Author, Janine Myung Ja Wrote the History of Adoption Including From South Korea

 International multi-award-winning recipient and gold-medalist author Janine Myung Ja has written numerous books in the genres of memoir, anthology, history, politics, and self-help.
 Janine has been interviewed in newspapers, television, and radio from Seattle, Washington in the United States to Seoul, South Korea, including BBC Radio, Huffington Post, Northwest Afternoon, Northwest Asian Weekly, Dong-A Ilbo, and Chosun.

 Janine is the pioneering curator of an anthology titled “Adoptionland: From Orphans to Activists,” spotlighting the experiences of adult adoptees from Europe, America, Asia, and Africa.
 She then researched and wrote an investigational book on the history of adoption, unveiling the tactics used to obtain children for adoption.
-She shares personal experiences in two memoirs, one focusing on her childhood experience and the other on her search for her birth family with her twin titled “The Search for Mother Missing.”
+She shares personal experiences in two memoirs, one focusing on her childhood experience and the other on her search for her birth family with her twin, titled “The Search for Mother Missing: A Peek Inside International Adoption.”

 Giving a Voice to Korean Adoptees